casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 ## Disconnecting

-After connecting the Casper Signer to your dApp, you may at some point want to disconnect.
+After connecting the Casper Signer to your dApp, you may, at some point, want to disconnect.
 There is a method available for this:

 ```javascript
 Signer.disconnectFromSite()